marty30/iptables-formula/README.md

 ICMP
 ====

-The option `icmp` allows ICMP packets to get into the firewall.
+The option `icmp` allows ICMP packets to get through the firewall.
 This should be enabled for network services to be working as per the RFCs as explained [here](https://serverfault.com/questions/702016/why-does-ip6tables-a-input-j-drop-blocks-outgoing-server-connections).

 IPv6 Support